brennan252/VR-Store-Builder/README.md

 ## Adaption To Liquid Template
 This builder was adapted to create a Shopify custom VR Display section.
-Code for the section is in the 'vr-display.liquid' file.
-Ehe 'theme.liquid' was editted to only include the header on the custom page for the vr-display section (instead of both the header and footer -- which all other pages include).
+Code for the section is in the 'vr-display.liquid' file. the 'theme.liquid' was editted to only include the header on the custom page for the vr-display section (instead of both the header and footer -- which all other pages include).
 Some z-index tweaks may be needed adepending on the theme.

 ## About
 The VRStoreBuilder provides the templateBuild() function which generates a static AFRAME website bundle for a VR webstore.